 More information about the Archival Facility can be found in the attached Marblehead Town-Wide Archive Study 2017-04-09.

 We have engaged Michele Pacifico, a nationally recognized consultant on archival facilities, to conduct a planning project leading to a Master Plan for a Town-wide Archives.
-The Commission is able to do this thanks to a generous bequest of Ralph and Rita Terrien.
-The planning project is expected to take about 14 months and is composed of five phases:
+The Commission is able to do this thanks to the generous bequest of Ralph and Rita Terrien.
+The planning project is expected to take about 2 years and is composed of five phases:

 - Determine the partners – organization selection